hust-diangroup/ns3-ai/example/lte_cqi/Lte_CQI.md

 ## Build and Run
-Check and Intall required packets:
+Check and Intall required packets for the tensorflow:
 ```
 pip install -r requirements.txt
 ```